junho328/PAV/Readme.md

   - <img src="assets/google_maps.png" width="200"/>
 - For McDelivery task, set the starting point should be below image
   - <img src="assets/mcdelivery.png" width="200"/>

+**You can set the starting point easily with Snapshot in Android Studio!!**

 ### 3-B. Run the client script
 - **Don't forget that the server (`uvicorn baseline_server:app --host 0.0.0.0 --port 8000`) is already on run**